-A. Temporary Sales Limitation.
+- A. Temporary Sales Limitation.
 From January 1, 2014 to September 30, 2014, a Retail Marijuana Products Manufacturing Facility shall not Transfer any of the Retail Marijuana that was cultivated in its commonly-owned Retail Marijuana Cultivation Facility to any other Retail Marijuana Establishment.
 Such Retail Marijuana shall be used solely in Retail Marijuana Product produced by the Retail Marijuana Products Manufacturing Facility.

-- B. Packaging and Labeling Standards Required.
+Repealed effective January 1, 2019. - B. Packaging and Labeling Standards Required.
 A Retail Marijuana Products Manufacturing Facility is prohibited from Transferring Retail Marijuana Product that are not properly packaged and labeled.
 See R 1000 Series Labeling, Packaging, and Product Safety and Rule R 1000-1 Series Labeling, Packaging, and Product Safety. - C. THC Content Container Restriction.
 Each individually packaged Edible Retail Marijuana Product, even if comprised of multiple servings, may include no more than a total of 100 milligrams of active THC.
-See Rule R 1004 - Labeling Requirements: Specific Requirements, Edible Retail Marijuana Product and Rule R 1002-1 - Packaging and Labeling - General Requirements Prior to Transfer to a Consumer. - D. Transfer to Consumer Prohibited.
-A Retail Marijuana Products Manufacturing Facility is prohibited from Transferring Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product to a consumer. - E. Consumption Prohibited.
-A Retail Marijuana Products Manufacturing Facility shall not permit the consumption of marijuana or marijuana products on its Licensed Premises. - F. Evidence of Excise Tax Paid.
+See Rule R 1004 Labeling Requirements: Specific Requirements, Edible Retail Marijuana Product and Rule R 1002-1 Packaging and Labeling General Requirements Prior to Transfer to a Consumer.

+- D. Transfer to Consumer Prohibited.
+A Retail Marijuana Products Manufacturing Facility is prohibited from Transferring Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product to a consumer.
+This prohibition does not apply to Transfers to a Sampling Manager that comply with section 44-12-404(10), C.R.S., and Rule R 606. - E. Consumption Prohibited.
+A Retail Marijuana Products Manufacturing Facility shall not permit the consumption of marijuana or marijuana products on its Licensed Premises, including any Sampling Units Transferred to a Sampling Manager. - F. Evidence of Excise Tax Paid.
 A Retail Marijuana Products Manufacturing Facility is prohibited from accepting Retail Marijuana from a Retail Marijuana Cultivation Facility or Retail Marijuana Manufacturing Facility Licensee unless the manufacturer has received evidence that any applicable excise tax due pursuant to Article 28.8 of Title 39, C.R.S., was paid. - G. Adequate Care of Perishable Product.
 A Retail Marijuana Products Manufacturing Facility must provide adequate refrigeration for perishable Retail Marijuana Product that will be consumed and shall utilize adequate storage facilities and transport methods. - H. Homogeneity of Edible Retail Marijuana Product.
 A Retail Marijuana Products Manufacturing Facility must ensure that its manufacturing processes are designed so that the Cannabinoid content of any Edible Retail Marijuana Product is homogenous. - I. Sales or Gifts to Transporters Prohibited.
 A Retail Marijuana Products Manufacturing Facility shall not sell or give away Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product to a Retail Marijuana Transporter, and shall not buy or receive complimentary Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product from a Retail Marijuana Transporter.

-The statutory authority for this rule includes but is not limited to sections 12-43.4-202(1), 12-43.4-202(2)(b), 12-43.4-202(3)(a)(XVII), 12-43.4-404 (1)(b), and 12-43.4-406(3), C.R.S.
+The statutory authority for this rule includes but is not limited to sections 44-12-202(1), 44-12-202(2)(b), 44-12-202(3)(a)(XVIII), 44-12-404(1)(b), and 44-12-406(3), C.R.S.
 Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(VII).
-The purpose of this rule is to require all Retail Marijuana Products Manufacturing Facilities to track all inventory from the point it is received from a Retail Marijuana Cultivation Facility, Retail Marijuana Products Manufacturing Facility, retail Marijuana Transporter through any manufacturing processes, to the point of sale or Transfer to another Retail Marijuana Establishment.
+The purpose of this rule is to require all Retail Marijuana Products Manufacturing Facilities to track all inventory from the point it is received from a Retail Marijuana Cultivation Facility, Retail Marijuana Products Manufacturing Facility, or Retail Marijuana Transporter through any manufacturing processes, to the point of sale or Transfer to another Retail Marijuana Establishment.